A-Z of Important Facts

 Therefore at around 10.00am each day we encourage all students to take a “brain food” break.
 Brain foods are those that raise glucose levels in the brain.
 These include: Apples (small or pieces of), Bananas, Oranges (cut into quarters), Cherries, Boiled eggs, Carrot sticks and Natural popcorn.

 Please note that dried fruits are not as effective, as they are high in fructose and cannot break through the blood-brain barrier.
 Please support your child’s learning by sending them to school every day with suitable “brain food” and water in a re-fillable bottle.
 We encourage healthy, nutritious lunch and recess foods with minimal packaging.
-Each classroom has a fridge in which the children can store their lunches.

 Parents and Friends – Fundraising Group